gggliuye/VIO/docs/ServerLocalization/Methods.rst

 ..
 [1] From the paper *Three things everyone should know to improve object retrieval*.
 This paper contributs three parts: **RootSIFT** (as descripted above).
 Secondly, **DQE** (Discriminative query expansion) which is a linear SVM discriminative for image retrival.
 And finally **AUG** (Database-side feature augmentation).

-Another paper is also mentioned to be closly related to its DensePE process `Fixing the Locally Optimized RANSAC <https://www.researchgate.net/publication/259338571_Fixing_the_locally_optimized_RANSAC>`_ , which proposed LO+-RANSAC.
+Another paper is also mentioned to be closly related to its DensePE process `Fixing the Locally Optimized RANSAC <https://www.researchgate.net/publication/259338571_Fixing_the_locally_optimized_RANSAC>`_ , which proposed LO+-RANSAC (has improvements in two aspects).
+LO-RANSAC adds a local optimzation (LO) step to RANSAC, which is done after the verification phase.
+LO-RANSAC is slower but much more accurate than the original RANSAC.
+While LO+-RANSAC uses a randomly sampled subset to perform local optimization, to accelarate the algorithm.
+And LO+-RANSAC uses a truncate quadratic cost function to the LO process.